maxim-saplin/edu/hf_agents/README.md

 ## Lesson 4 - RAG

-- Perplexity in (almost) 10 lines of cdeo - liked how easy it was it implement a bot that used 2 tools - web search and web visit
+- Perplexity in (almost) 10 lines of code - liked how easy it was it implement a bot that used 2 tools - web search and web visit
 - Another sample relied on LangChain's tools for chunking and semanric search vi embeddings (BM25 rrtiever)

 ## Lesson 5 - Multi-Agent